-8.5.19 Trench & Site Dewatering
+8.5.17.3 Trench & Site Dewatering

-Dewatering may be periodically conducted to remove accumulated groundwater or precipitation from the construction ROW, including from within the trenchline.
+Dewatering may be periodically conducted to remove accumulated groundwater or precipitation from the construction right-of-way, including from within the trenchline.
 The need for erosion controls as well as the type of control used will vary depending on the type and amount of sediment within the water, and volume and rate of discharge.
+Section 8.5.20 sets forth criteria for discharge to a well-vegetated area of sufficient length.
+The Karst Plan (Attachment H) outlines the requirements of site dewatering within karst areas.
+Karst features will not be utilized for the disposal of water.

-8.5.20 Dewatering Filter Bag
+8.5.17.4 Dewatering Filter Bag

-No discharge of hydrostatic test water is planned on NFS lands.
-However, trench dewatering on NFS lands may be necessary at locations along the pipeline, for example, if a high water table is encountered.
+No discharge of hydrostatic test water is planned on USFS lands.
+However, trench dewatering on USFS lands may be necessary at locations along the pipeline, for example, if a high water table is encountered.
 Atlantic utilizes filter bags for dewatering and velocity reduction on a majority of pipeline construction Project in accordance with the dewatering practices illustrated in the WV BMP Manual (Std. & Spec.
 3.22 Dewatering) and VESCH (Std. & Spec.
 3.26 Dewatering Structure).
 Design criteria and specifications vary by dewatering bag manufacturer.
 A variety of filtering dewatering bag products are available on the market.
 All manufacturers' guidance on the use, design, sizing, maintenance and application of the geotextile dewatering bag shall be followed.

-- Conduct dewatering (on or off the construction ROW) in such a manner that does not cause erosion and does not result in heavily silt-laden water flowing into any waterbody, wetland, or off-site property. - Elevate and screen the intake of each hose used to withdraw the water from the trench to minimize pumping of deposited sediments. - Remove dewatering structures as soon as practicable after the completion of dewatering activities.
+- Conduct dewatering (on or off the construction right-of-way) in a manner that does not cause erosion and does not result in heavily silt-laden water flowing into any waterbody, wetland, or off-site property. - Elevate and screen the intake of each hose used to withdraw the water from the trench to minimize pumping of deposited sediments. - Remove dewatering structures as soon as practicable after the completion of dewatering activities.
+If sediment build-up prevents the bag from functioning properly, or the bag becomes half full of sediment, the bag will be discarded and replaced.